About Fund for the Public Interest

 LISTS DIRECTOR

-Rhiannon directs the operations of The Public Interest Network’s membership database and lists department.
-Rhiannon lives in Denver with her husband and fur-babies, where she enjoys cooking, reading and the booming craft beer scene.
+Rhiannon directs the operations of The Public Interest Network’s membership database and lists department, overseeing the work to keep track of the people who support us and reporting and analysis to drive improvements in our overall work with members.
+Rhiannon lives in Lakewood, Colorado, with her family where she enjoys cooking, reading and hiking.

 Chris Mullin

-Chris oversees systems and information for Fund for The Public Interest’s call centers.
-Chris and the rest of the team have raised millions of dollars in support of campaigns to protect our environment, stand up for the public interest and more.
-Chris lives in Quincy, Massachusetts, with his family and is an avid golfer, cook and maker of wood baseball bats.
+Chris helps oversee systems and information, and produces fundraising lists for Fund for The Public Interest’s Community Outreach departments.
+During his 39-year career with the Fund, Chris and the team have raised hundreds of millions of dollars in support of campaigns to protect our environment and stand up for the public interest.
+Chris lives in Quincy, Massachusetts, with his family and is an avid golfer, cook and volunteer for local causes.

 Doug Casler